Days 30-32

 We spent some time “promisifying” scripts that used callbacks, focusing specifically creating “wrapping functions” in Node to use promises instead of callbacks.
 The emphasis was on avoiding these common mistakes:

-• Not returning something from .then (unless the .then statement its the last thing in the chain).
-If you mess this up, data won’t continue to propagate down the chain.
+statement its the last thing in the chain).
+If you mess this up, data won’t continue to propagate down the chain. - Not calling

 As we work more with Node, it sounds like promises are going to be a Big Deal.
 At the end of last week, they didn’t feel intuitive, but after our homework over the weekend and class yesterday and today, I’m starting to feel a bit better about them.
 Onward!